-Jonathan Bernier Trade Was a Missed Opportunity for the New York Islanders
+Missing out on Jonathan Bernier is a big loss for the New York Islanders.

 With an incredible group of young offensive weapons, the upstart Isles managed to surge into the postseason in a shortened 2013 season and push the ultra-talented Pittsburgh Penguins to the max before being ousted in six games.

 While the Islanders may be an exciting, dynamic team up front with the likes of John Tavares, Kyle Okposo, Matt Moulson, Michael Grabner and pending unrestricted free agent Brad Boyes, their lack of defense and an aging goalie still leave many questions for fans on the Island.

 With Jonathan Bernier evidently available on the open market, the Islanders had an excellent chance to patch up one of the holes on their roster this offseason.

 Yet Pierre LeBrun of ESPN and TSN has reported that, from what he knew, the Islanders weren't really in on the Bernier sweepstakes:

 @jessespector I don't think the Isles went that far down the road on Bernier though— Pierre LeBrun (@Real_ESPNLeBrun) June 23, 2013

 To say that their lack of interest in the 24-year-old netminder is puzzling would be an understatement.

 With Evgeni Nabokov just weeks away from turning 38 years old, Garth Snow has to know that in the next few years he'll need a new starting goaltender.

 With their farm system being fairly depleted of quality goalies (hockeysfuture.com has goaltending as one of their prospect pool's weaknesses), it's unlikely that the solution will be found within the organization.